 #6 Updated by Alexander Yadykin over 2 years ago

 I tried to play with tie points count, pattern & search chip size.

 The results were sometimes better, sometimes worse than it was shown in my previous post.

 But as the main result - unfortunately I could not get perfect images stitching on whole area of mosaic.

 I agree that low resolution DEM is one of the main reasons of such result.

 I checked all points using qnet with blink tool & geom button, but I did not see nothing unusual.

 Left & right images had slight different rotation angle, were squeezed or stretched a bit, but I think that the reason of such distortions is a different viewing angle during image recording.

-#7 Updated by Kenneth Edmundson 10 months ago
+#7 Updated by Kenneth Edmundson over 2 years ago

 My name is Ken Edmundson and I am a photogrammetrist here at USGS in Flagstaff and have written much of the ISIS bundle adjustment software (jigsaw).